Sensitivity analysis-guided model reduction of a mathematical model of pembrolizumab therapy for de novo metastatic MSI-H/dMMR colorectal cancer: Variance-Based Sensitivity Analysis Background

 This immediately gives the decomposition in \eqref{ANOVadecomp}, where

 and so forth.
 We thus see that

 where we have used Parseval's identity.
-We immediately see a major problem - the computation of the Fourier coefficients requires an infinite number of multi-dimensional integrals to be calculated, which is very computationally expensive.
+We immediately see a major problem: the computation of the Fourier coefficients requires an infinite number of multidimensional integrals to be calculated, which is very computationally expensive.
 To remedy this, we consider the set of transformations

-from \cite{Saltelli1999}, where $s$ is a new independent variable.
-The key idea is to choose the set of frequencies $\{\omega_i\}$ such that the $n$-dimensional Fourier integrals are converted to $1$-dimensional integrals with respect to $s$ \cite{Cannav2012}.
+from \citep{Saltelli1999}, where $s$ is a new independent variable.
+The key idea is to choose the set of frequencies $\{\omega_i\}$ such that the $n$-dimensional Fourier integrals are converted to $1$-dimensional integrals with respect to $s$ \citep{Cannav2012}.
 If $\{\omega_i\}$ are chosen to be incommensurate, so that each $\omega_i$ cannot be expressed as a linear combination of the other frequencies with integer coefficients, then as $s$ varies from $-\infty$ to $\infty$, $\mathbf{X}(s)=(X_1(s), X_2(s),\dots, X_n(s))$ passes through every point in $[0,1]^n$.
-As such, the curve is space-filling, and by Weyl's ergodic theorem \cite{Weyl1938} we can replace the $n$-dimensional integrals with the appropriate $ 1$-dimensional counterparts.
+As such, the curve is space-filling, and by Weyl's ergodic theorem \citep{Weyl1938} we can replace the $n$-dimensional integrals with the appropriate $1$-dimensional counterparts.
 More precisely, for any integrable $g\in L^1([0,1]^n)$, Weyl's ergodic theorem yields